aakritii98/hello-everyone/README.md

 # hello-everyone
-Trying hands on my first repository
+Trying my hands on creation of a repository!